StatefulSet Basics

 kubectl apply -f https://k8s.io/examples/application/web/web-parallel.yaml

-Keep the second terminal open, and, in another terminal window scale the StatefulSet:
+Keep the terminal open where you're running the watch.
+In another terminal window, scale the StatefulSet:

 statefulset.apps/web scaled